Frequently asked

 Please refer to the NSW guide to standards and tolerances for detailed reading.

-View NSW guide
+View NSW Fair Trading guide

-What warranty and insurances do I get?
+02What warranty and insurances do I get?

 HBC Insurance: Is a legal requirement when the contract cost of labour and materials is over $20,000.
 This cover protects the customer if the builder cannot complete building work or honour your warranty obligations.